-Cowboy under the juniper.
-We set up camp and then had dinner on the edge of the wash, looking up at the moon and towering walls of Dark Canyon.
+Cowboy camp under the juniper.
+We set up tonight’s home and then had dinner on the edge of the wash, looking up at the moon and towering walls of Dark Canyon.
 It feels good to be in the heart of Bears Ears NM.

 Day 9: 15.2 miles; 147.0 miles total.
 Ruin Canyon to about a mile west of Woodenshoe Canyon.